MouseLand/rastermap/tutorial/README.md

 Then open the video "cam1_TX39_20Hz.avi" in facemap (this is a subset of the video).
 You can process this small subset of data in the GUI.

 I've run facemap on the whole movie and aligned them to the neural frames for you.
 So now let's see how the behavior relates to the neural activity in the [tutorial.ipynb](tutorial.ipynb) notebook.

+## Spatial localization of patterns

+We can run *rastermap* from inside *suite2p* in the Visualizations menu (or with CTRL+V).
+You can then look at different groups of neurons in the main GUI by circling them with the RED ROI box in the top plot, and then clicking "show selected cells in GUI".

 ## BONUS: Explore data in [rastermap](https://github.com/MouseLand/rastermap) GUI